Zanetor Agyeman-Rawlings: Medical career

 Agyeman-Rawlings worked as a medical doctor in general practice early in her career.
-She has participated in various foundations and initiatives championing women's and children's right and improving sanitation in Ghana.
+She has participated in various foundations and initiatives championing women's and children's rights and improving sanitation in Ghana.

 Humanitarian work

-Agyeman-Rawlings has led relief efforts to alleviate the plight of many victims of circumstance.
+As a humanitarian, Agyemang Rawlings, has led many efforts to provide relief to victims of disasters.
 In June 2015, she led a team to donate relief items to victims of the Goil Oil fire and flood disaster which took the lives of about 150 Ghanaians and displaced many.
 She also built a bridge for the Osu Anorhor community which has helped reduce the issue of floods and easy transportation in the community.

-In March, 2014, Dr. Rawlings was a special guest of the exceptional Meeting of African Women in the framework of the crans-Montana Forum on Africa and the South-South Cooperation in Dakhla, which was aimed at promoting a more humane and impartial world.
+In March 2014, Rawlings was a special guest of the exceptional Meeting of African Women in the framework of the crans-Montana Forum on Africa and the South-South Cooperation in Dakhla, which was aimed at promoting a more humane and impartial world.